-Recruitment can be tricky which is why many companies are now looking to Situational Judgement Tests to help the recruitment process.
+Employing staff can be tricky.
+This is why many companies are now looking at recruitment with situational judgement (judgment) tests to help the entire process.

 Some would say you can never tell whether you will like a job until you are doing it.
 Yet by then, it is too late for the candidate and the employer if things do not work out as expected.
 The candidate may be disappointed the job hasn’t turned out to be all they thought it would.
 The employer, meanwhile, has spent time and money investing in a person who may leave within months, if not sooner.

 Clearly, being able to manage candidate expectations ahead of recruitment is vital.
 If done correctly, it will reduce the chances of the wrong person being selected.
 It would also reduce the odds of someone seemingly ideal being picked for a role they will never be happy in.

 Situational judgement tests help the recruitment process by presenting a realistic outlook of the role

 Some applicants will do their homework and learn more about a company before the recruitment process begins.
 However, there is a limit to what even the most tenacious applicant can learn without being on the inside.

 An employer who includes situational judgement (judgment) testing in the recruitment process gives an applicant a chance to find out more about the company:

 - What is the company culture like? (i.e. how would the person fit in?)

 - What are the company values? (i.e. do they align with the applicant’s values?)